 Knowing When It’s Time to Get Help

 There can be a tendency to resist the “sex addict” label.
 Unfortunately, shying away from the phrase “sex addiction” can keep you from the very information that can be helpful.
-If you know what sex addiction means, if you know the signs of sex addiction, then if you are suffering from it (or your partner is), you can recognize that you’re not alone and you can find help and relief for the pain that this type of compulsive behavior causes.
+If you know what sex addiction means, if you know the signs of sex addiction, and you are suffering from it (or your partner is), you can recognize that you’re not alone and you can find help and relief for the pain that this type of compulsive behavior causes.